hfeiss/AWaccidents/README.md

 * Age (above 10 years old), type of watercraft, and being on a commercial trip do not change the prediction of a fatality

 * 84% of the reported accidents where the victim is less than 18 years old are fatal

+* Be weary of the "first major rapid" on any run

 # Further
 * Further modification of the tokenization, lemmatization, and vectorization could improve the models.